How can light pollution be reduced or prevented?

-Government policies on the use of lights must be stepped in a way that forces consumers to buy more energy-reduced light (and also not too much bright lights).
+Government policies on the use of lights must be stepped in a way that forces consumers to buy more energy-reduced light (and also not too many bright lights).
 These policies must be enforced.

-Research shows that too much lights does not necessarily improve visibility.
-This means that smart choices can be made to improve visibility in the night without splashing too much light into the sky.
+Research shows that too many lights do not necessarily improve visibility.
+This means that smart choices can be made to improve visibility at the night without splashing too much light into the sky.

-It is important that education of light pollution and its consequences are stepped up and taught in all schools, just as water, land and air pollution.
+It is important that education on light pollution and its consequences are stepped up and taught in all schools, just as water, land, and air pollution.